ananyan/ananyan.github.io/_projects/2019-09-27-portfolio-item-one.md

 ---
 <img src="/images/Sentry/Car.jpg" alt = "car" style="position:relative" >

-Sentry was developed as part of 2.009, MIT's senior capstone for mechanical engineering.
+Developed as part of 2.009, MIT's senior capstone for mechanical engineering

 ## The Problem
 Cities desire to regulate traffic while not interfering with the ability for first responders to quickly and comfortably transport patients.